-Bachelor of Science, Bachelor of Business Administration, Bachelor of Science in Engineering, Bachelor of Science in Nursing, Bachelor of Social Work
+Bachelor of Science, Bachelor of Business Administration, Bachelor of Science in Engineering, Bachelor of Science in Nursing

 This requirement can be met in one of three ways:

 1. Completion of a minor.

 The minor must be outside of a student's major program or school, unless within the College of Arts & Science.
 If within the CAS, then the minor must be outside of the student's major.